cc17/SyncQueue.js/README.md

 The console output from the code above will be `First job.` followed by `Second job.` followed by `Third job.`.
 The entire sequence should take approximately 6000ms.

+You can also add jobs without a `done` callback.
+They are assumed to be synchronous and the next job in the queue will execute immediately after the job returns.

 ## Tests

 To run the tests (really just one test) install mocha with `npm install -g mocha`.
 From this directory run `npm test` or `mocha test` and the tests will run.